PixelogicDev/gruveebackend/README-Support/FAQ.md

 `.deployment` - This file includes the script we need to run in order to deploy this function to the cloud and actually utilize is

 `.version` - This file allows us to keep track of the changes in each function and keeps our tags in sync with what is currently in master and what is being developed.
+Version lines have the following format: `- v1.0.0-beta.1: short description`

 ### 🔀 Merge Process

+> **NOTE: Tagging and deployments are handled during a CI process triggered on push to master.
+See [Actions Tagging and Deployment](../README.md#auto-tagging-and-deploy-with-github-actions).

 Golang goes off of version numbers in Github.
 In order for our Firebase functions in the cloud to work properly we need to make sure they download the latest version of each of these functions from this repo.
 When ready to merge new changes into master we need to do the following:

 1. Before merging into `master` we need to make sure to go into every function within `/cmd` and remove the replace tags from `go.mod`
-2. Then commit the changes and verify things work locally
+1. Then commit the changes and verify things work locally
-3. Make sure to update the `.version` file in whatever module the change was made in.
+1. Make sure to update the `.version` file in whatever module the change was made in.
 Follow the versioning system and add a short description of your changes in that file.
-4. Create a Pull Request to merge into `master`
+1. Create a Pull Request to merge into `master`
-5. Once merged into `master` we need to tag the module that was changed (We are using this format: `v1.0.0-beta.{WhateverNumberComesNext}`.)
+1. Once merged into `master` we need to tag the module that was changed (We are using this format: `v1.0.0-beta.{WhateverNumberComesNext}`.)
-6. This should happen on the `master` branch so make sure to pull the latest and start the tagging process
+1. This should happen on the `master` branch so make sure to pull the latest and start the tagging process
-7. The tag needs to happen on the module like so: `cmd/{ModuleName}/{NewVersionNumber} ([Please use this README for reference](https://github.com/go-modules-by-example/index/blob/master/009_submodules/README.md))
+1. The tag needs to happen on the module like so: `cmd/{ModuleName}/{NewVersionNumber} ([Please use this README for reference](https://github.com/go-modules-by-example/index/blob/master/009_submodules/README.md))
-8. Once all the tags have been added, use `git push origin --tags` to push all the tags to master
+1. Once all the tags have been added, use `git push origin --tags` to push all the tags to master
-9. Verify that the module is not being used by any other modules.
+1. Verify that the module is not being used by any other modules.
 If it is, make sure to make another Pull Request to `master` with this change.

 ### 🛫 Deploying Firebase Functions